Fatboy Edison the Petit table lamp, styled on a vintage wood residence shelf with framed art in a cosy living room setup, from tableLights.com.

 The way you style your lamp can make it stand out or blend in as part of a bigger design.

-• Choose Table Lamp Shades That Complement the Room
+• Choose Shades That Complement the Room

 The shape, colour, and material of a lampshade can change how a table lamp looks and how it lights the space.
 A fabric shade gives off a softer, diffused light, while a glass or metal shade may direct light more clearly.
 Neutral colours usually work well in most rooms, but a patterned or coloured shade can add interest if the rest of your décor is plain.